Z-Bolt/OctoScreen/README.md

 - `OCTOPRINT_CONFIG_FILE` - The location of the OctoPrint's config.yaml file.
 If empty, the file path used will be the `pi` home folder of the current user.

 - `OCTOSCREEN_LOG_FILE_PATH` - The file path to where the log file will be saved.
-The file path must be in the location of where the app runs, and can not use external paths (eg `~/` or `/` are out).
-The file path should not only include the path to the log file, but the name of the log file as well (eg `logs/logfile.txt`).
+The file path should be a fully qualified path and not only include the path to the log file, but the name of the log file as well (eg `/home/pi/logs/logfile.txt`).
 The log file is appended to and is never automatically truncated, and will grow over time.
 If you turn log file logging on (by specifying a path), be sure to turn it off (by setting the value to "").

 - `OCTOSCREEN_LOG_LEVEL` - Controls the level of logging.
 Accepted values are (with increasing levels): `debug`, `info`, `warn`, and `error`.
 If no value is provided, the log level will default to `warn`.